rhardih/pong/README.md

 ### Check

-In order to somewhat alleviate spurious alert triggerings, when a request for a check fails, it is put into an intermediate state of *limbo*, before being definitively marked as being *down*.
-When in *limbo*, a check is performed every minute until it either comes back *up*, or is finally marked as *down* after a set number of retries each failed as well.
+In order to somewhat alleviate spurious alert triggerings, when a request for a check fails, it is put into an intermediate state of *limbo*.
+If a set number of subsequent request attempts are still failing, the check will then be marked as being *down*

 Below is transition diagram illustrating how the status of a Check changes:

 ![Check status](https://media.githubusercontent.com/media/rhardih/pong/master/diagrams/check-status-transition.png)